HEASARC/heasarc-tutorials/.github/pull_request_template.md

 # HEASARC notebook review template

 ## Requesting a review
-Please request a review (through the GitHub pull request interface) from one of the HEASARC team members associated with the HEASARC-tutorials repository, being mindful of observer's workloads.
+Please request a review (through the GitHub pull request interface) from one of the HEASARC team members associated with the HEASARC-tutorials repository.

 Available for all reviews:
 - David Turner

-Observers/available for some reviews:
+Available for some reviews:
 - Tess Jaffe
 - Abdu Zoghbi

 Reviewers should attempt to provide initial comments within 2-3 days.

-Please feel free to tag any user who you feel would like to discuss the notebook under review.
+Please tag any user who you feel would like to discuss the notebook under review.

 ## Critical review criteria